makerdao/community/governance/polls/Proposal - Add USDT as a Collateral Type - August 24, 2020.md

 ---
 # Poll: Add USDT as a Collateral Type - August 24, 2020

-The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) through which the community can signal their support to add USDT (Tether) as a collateral type.
+The MakerDAO Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) through which the community can signal their support to add USDT (Tether) as a collateral type.

 The proposed initial Risk Parameters for USDT are: